Analytics FAQs & topics

-When you delete/block a teammate their historical data will be preserved, and their data will still be incorporated into team analytics.
+When you delete or block a teammate, their historical data will be preserved and their data will still be incorporated into team analytics.

-Note: Names of blocked/deleted teammates will no longer appear in the Teammates filter when creating a report.
+Names of blocked or deleted teammates will no longer appear in the Teammates filter when creating a report.
 You will no longer be able to run a report specifically on a blocked or deleted teammate, but their work will still be incorporated into overall team analytics.

 Move, tag, or delete conversations